senzid/de-sardi-app/README.md

 The projects will be totally opened during few days.
 If you are trying to install it and credentials failed message appears contact to @senzid to obtain a valid token.

-You can see the project in this github page [https://senzid.github.io/de-sardi-app/]
+You can see the project in this github page: [https://senzid.github.io/de-sardi-app/]

 ## Project Structure